yagpdb-cc/yagpdb-cc/README.md

 ## Need help?

-If you are having difficulties with one of the custom commands here, please get in touch via the [YAGPDB Support Server](https://discord.gg/5uVyq2E) (latter is recommended).
+If you are having difficulties with one of the custom commands here, please get in touch via the [YAGPDB Support Server](https://discord.gg/5uVyq2E), where we can help you further.
+You can also open an issue on the issue tracker if that's what you prefer.

 ## Author